dcunited001/dcunited001.github.io/_posts/2018-04-05-adversarial-network-analysis-and-the-human-brain.md

       that is post modernism)
       - how does the above connect to individuation?

-- "hyperrealism" and over-determinedness of information systems
+- "hyper-realism" and over-determinedness of information systems
   - move this to article with a discussion on epistemology?
     - semioteleological revolution
   - how the extremely wide distribution of information results in the